yudduy/geneni/README.md

 ## Contact

-For any questions or inquiries, please contact us at [duynguy@stanford.com](mailto:duynguy@stanford.com).
+For any questions or inquiries, please contact us at [duynguy@stanford.edu](mailto:duynguy@stanford.edu).

 ## Acknowledgments